b-rbmp/NexxGate/README.md

     For the Energy Savings Mode, Since the ESP32 is in light sleep mode for 3s and active for 1.5s, the average power consumption of the ESP32, considering it is under 3,3V is:
     - ESP32 Average Power Consumption: (0.8mA * 3s + 80mA * 1.5s) * 3.3V / 4.5s = 89.76mW
-    For the RC522 RFID Module, the average power consumption is:
     - RC522 Average Power Consumption: (13mA * 3s + 19mA * 1.5s) * 3.3V / 4.5s = 49.5mW

     For the normal operation, without the energy savings mode, the average power consumption is: